punkave/jquery-json-call/README.md

 `jquery-json-call` makes it easy to make an API request to a URL with JSON in BOTH directions.
 Say goodbye to the limitations of the query string format.
 Your nulls will stay null!
 Your numbers will remain numbers!

+## Why JSON in both directions?

+"Wait, I don't quite get it.
+Why is this better than a regular `$.post` call?"

+When you use `$.post` to send a data structure, everything comes through as an array, an object, or a string.
+By sending your request as JSON, you can keep the distinctions between `null`, `false`, numbers and strings alive.

 ## How to Use

     $.jsonCall('/my-api', { limit: 5, type: 'blue' }, function(results) {